OwenCaratzas/OwenCaratzas.github.io/index.md

 	</ul>
 	<img src="MyPhoto.jpg" alt="A photo of me" width="150" height="150">
 	<h2>
 		About Me
 	</h2>
 	<p>
 		Welcome to my site!
 My name is Owen Caratzas, and I'm a games programmer.
-	I started programming four years ago when I picked up Software Design & Development and Information Processes & Technology in High School.
+		I started programming in 2016 when I picked up Software Design & Development and Information Processes & Technology in High School.
 After graduating I studied game development for programming at the Academy of Interactive Entertainment for two years, learning a couple of coding languages and experiencing working within development teams made with other students.
-	During my studies, I have learnt C# and C++, with a preference of C# using the Unity engine.
+		During my studies, I have developed a good understanding of C# and C++, with a preference of C# using the Unity engine.
 	</p>
 </body>